OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:15

-The disciples did so, and everyone sat down.
+The disciples complied, and everyone sat down.

 ## Luke 9:16